The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 • Have you developed a connection with a potential adviser in the host country who has knowledge of the research topic and access to other appropriate contacts in the field?

-• Do you have the requisite academic/field-specific background to undertake the proposed research?
+• Do you have the necessary academic/field-specific background to undertake the proposed research?

 • Do you have sufficient language skills for the project being proposed and to serve the basic purposes of the Fulbright Program?
 If not, how will you accomplish these goals?

-• You should consider that, even if a country indicates that English will be sufficient for carrying out the proposed project, for purposes of Community Engagement, at least a basic level of language skill should be obtained prior to leaving the United States for the host country.
+• You should consider that, even if a country indicates that English will be sufficient for carrying out the proposed project, for purposes of engaging with your host community, at least a basic level of language skill should be obtained prior to leaving the United States for the host country.

 • What are your plans for improving your language skills, if they are not adequate at the time of application?